-- 3. There are 4 keys and 4 locks.
-What is the maximum number of times you need to try the locks so as to match all 4 keys to their locks? - 4.
-Grace and Jim are blindfolded.
+3. There are 4 locks and 4 keys.
+Each key fits a different one of the four locks, but they are not labelled.
+What is the maximum number of times you need to try a key in a locks so as to match all 4 keys to their locks?

+4. Grace and Jim are blindfolded.
 Their teacher asks Grace to pick a card from a deck of five cards numbered one through five.